agwurn/express-jwt-auth/README.md

 # Express.js auth with JWT

-v3-authRouter
+v4-authController
-> better code & folder structure.
+> Implement MVC architecture by separating router and controller for better code & folder structure.
+> Protect the secretkey by implementing dotenv.

 ## Tech stack now:
 - express.js
-    - Router 🆕
+    - MVC architecture 🆕
 - jsonwebtoken
 - bcrypt
+- dotenv 🆕

 ## 🚀 How to start